OpenPecha/Pydurma/README.md

 It does not yet:
 - use subword tokenizers à la [sentencepiece](https://github.com/google/sentencepiece), potentially more robust on dirty (OCR) data than those based on linguistic features (spaces punctuation, etc.)
-- allow configurable token distance function based on language-specific knowledge (graphical closeness, phonetic closeness)
+- allow configurable token distance function based on language-specific knowledge (graphical distance, phonetic distance) to reajust alignment (à la CollateX' `near_match=True` option)
 - implement STAR algorithm to find the best "base" between different editions
+- have a clearly defined export format for the collated text or critical apparatus

 We intend Pydurma to be used in large scale projects to automate:
 - merging different OCR outputs of the same images, selecting the best version of each of them